SP2020: Opening Session & European Green Deal call

 Opening Keynotes and Event Overview

-Following a welcoming statement from the event organisers, the Opening Session will offer a series of Keynote Speech aligned with the Green Deal overall context, the Renovation Wave initiative, and the Recovery plan for Europe.
+Following a welcoming statement from the event organisers, the Opening Session offered a series of keynote speeches aligned with the Green Deal overall context, the Renovation Wave initiative, and the Recovery plan for Europe.
 Short bios and teasers of all SP20 Keynote Speakers are available on this page.

-An overview of the overall agenda of the conference will then be proposed including a short outline of the workshops, sessions and events scheduled over the 4 days.
+An overview of the overall agenda of the conference was then presented including a short outline of the workshops, sessions and events scheduled over the 4 days.

 European Green Deal call | Area 4 focus